 Caring for patients with head and neck cancer presents tremendous nursing challenges in all practice settings.
 Although new surgical techniques and treatments have improved function, cosmesis, and symptom management, individuals with head and neck cancer still have unique physiologic and psychosocial needs.
 Patients may suffer through facial disfigurement and the multiple sensorimotor functional impairments associated with treatments such as surgery, radiation therapy, and chemotherapy.

 Head and Neck Cancer reviews all aspects of this disease, including

 - Surgical management of head and neck malignancies

 - Postoperative management of the head and neck surgical patient

 - Nursing research issues.

+Click the add to cart button below to order print copies only.
 Visit our e-books store to purchase the e-book version of Site-Specific Cancer Series: Head and Neck Cancer.

 (Click the book cover to preview inside pages and download a free sample chapter.)